publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schD/ptIII/sptB/m__us_usc_t26_s436.md

     (a) __General rule__

-        For purposes of section 401(a)(29), a defined benefit plan which is a single-employer plan shall be treated as meeting the requirements of this section if the plan meets the requirements of subsections (b), (c), (d), and (e).
+        For purposes of section 401(a)(29), a defined benefit plan which is a single-employer plan (other than a CSEC plan) shall be treated as meeting the requirements of this section if the plan meets the requirements of subsections (b), (c), (d), and (e).

     (b) __Funding-based limitation on shutdown benefits and other unpredictable contingent event benefits under single-employer plans__